SOUTHEASTERN SCHOOL OF BALLET

 Drop Off/Pick Up Policy:

-Only SSB students and faculty will be permitted in the building
+Only SSB students and faculty will be permitted in the building.

-Dressing rooms will be closed.
+Dressing rooms will be open.

 Students may refill their water bottles at the water fountain, but will not be allowed to drink from it.